 - 5.2.1.
 The length of the monitoring period can be decided by the CO2 Removal Supplier, but shall not exceed one (1) year. - 5.2.2.
-The CO2 Removal Supplier shall follow robust and auditable measurement practices and protocols for the data needed for the calculation of the quantity of CORCs resulting from the ocean storage activity. - 5.2.3.
-The CO2 Removal Supplier shall provide a life cycle assessment (LCA) quantifying the greenhouse gas emissions related to the ocean storage activity, as per the scope and system boundaries defined in section 7, and following the general LCA guidelines described in the ISO 14040/44 standards.36
+The CO2 Removal Supplier shall follow robust and auditable measurement practices and protocols for the data needed for the calculation of the quantity of CORCs resulting from the Marine Anoxic Carbon Storage activity. - 5.2.3.
+The CO2 Removal Supplier shall provide a life cycle assessment (LCA) quantifying the greenhouse gas emissions related to the Marine Anoxic Carbon Storage activity, as per the scope and system boundaries defined in section 7, and following the general LCA guidelines described in the ISO 14040/44 standards.37

 - 5.2.4.
-The CO2 Removal Supplier shall quantify the combined uncertainty from the components included in the equation 5.1 and in accordance with the relevant parts of the ISO/IEC Guide 98-337 as further described under section 10.6. - 5.2.5.
-The CO_2 Removal Supplier shall calculate the amount of sequestered carbon in the form of CO_2 Removal Certificates (CORCs) for each monitoring period, as per the requirements detailed in section 5.3. - 5.2.6.
-The CO2 Removal Supplier shall have in place, maintain, and utilize an information system to keep records of any events affecting the amount of CORCs resulting from the ocean storage of biomass activity.38 These records must include time stamped, quantitative information such that their effect on the Output volume of the monitoring period can be quantified.
-These records must be available to the Auditor, for the Production Facility Audit and Output Audits. - 5.2.7.
+The CO2 Removal Supplier shall quantify the combined uncertainty from the components included in the equation 5.1 and in accordance with the relevant parts of the ISO/IEC Guide 98- 3^{38} as further described under section 10.6. - 5.2.5.
+The CO2 Removal Supplier shall calculate the amount of sequestered carbon in the form of CO2 Removal Certificates (CORCs) for each monitoring period, as per the requirements detailed in section 5.3. - 5.2.6.
+The CO2 Removal Supplier shall have in place, maintain, and utilize an information system to keep records of any events affecting the amount of CORCs resulting from the Marine Anoxic Carbon Storage of biomass activity.39 These records shall include time stamped, quantitative information such that their effect on the Output volume of the monitoring period can be quantified.
+These records shall be available to the Auditor, for the Production Facility Audit and Output Audits. - 5.2.7.
 The CO2 Removal Supplier shall explicitly show, through comparison of data records, that the amount of CORCs (i.e. the total net amount of CO2 removed, see rule 5.3.1) during a monitoring period does not exceed the amount (in tCO2) of eligible CO2e durably stored during the same monitoring period. - 5.2.8.
-The CO2 Removal Supplier must ensure that any instrumentation used for data collection is in place and adequately calibrated at all times (see section 10.5).
+The CO2 Removal Supplier shall ensure that any instrumentation used for data collection is in place and adequately calibrated at all times (see section 10.5).
 The data records shall be kept in a reliable data system.
 See also rule 5.2.6.